As Minister for Transport, I have responsibility for policy and overall funding in relation to public transport.

-The National Transport Authority (NTA) has statutory responsibility for securing the provision of public passenger transport services nationally and the development of an integrated, accessible public transport network.
-The NTA also has national responsibility for local and rural transport, including management of Local Link services.
+It is the National Transport Authority (NTA) which has statutory responsibility for securing the provision of public passenger transport services nationally.
+The NTA also has national responsibility for integrated local and rural transport, including management of the Rural Transport Programme which operates under the TFI Local Link brand.